 The devices use the Global Object Identifier (GOID) instead of the ServerID to track changes to the Calendar item for synchronization requests.

 This issue was thought to be resolved in iOS 6.0.
-If the problem occurs with later versions, customers should contact Apple to investigate the issue.
+If this problem occurs with later versions, customers should contact Apple to investigate the issue.

 Issue 1.8 - Rapid growth in transaction logs, CPU use, and memory consumption in Exchange Server 2010 when a user syncs a mailbox by using an iOS 6.1 or 6.1.1-based device

-Additionally, Office 365 Exchange Online users receive an error message that resembles the following on an iOS 6.1 or 6.1.1-based device:
+Additionally, Office 365 Exchange Online users receive an error message that resembles the following on an iOS 6.1-based or iOS 6.1.1-based device: